OpenStickCommunity/Hardware/Trains Vewlix Stuff/Vewlix Coin Return Slot/README.md

 This is a collection of different Vewlix / Chewlix Coin Return Slots.

-There are three different versions included here:
+There are three different versions included here:</br>
 1 - `Vewlix Coin Return Slot - Original` - Copy of hte original design.</br>
 2 - `Vewlix Coin Return Slot - Extended` - Extended version of the original with a sloped back, good if you want to have a bunch of coins in there at any given moment.</br>
 3 - `Vewlix Coin Return Slot - Push in flap` - Extended and has a push in flap so coins are easier to get.
 The flap on this one will not swing forward like in the others.</br>